 Accounting Standards Board, Nepal has so far set and issued following standards.

 Since 2007, Nepal Government has also entrusted ASB Nepal with the responsibility to develop accounting standards for public sector in line with the International Public Sector Accounting Standards (IPSASs) and the Board had prepared Nepal Public Sector Accounting Standards (NPSAS) 2007, which was implemented from August 15, 2009 (2066/05/30) as per the decision made by the Government of Nepal.

 Recently, as per the request of Financial Comptroller of General Office (FCGO), ASB Nepal has prepared the Exposure Draft of Nepal Public Sector Accounting Standards (NPSAS) for public sector in line with IPSAS 2017 cash basis.

-The ASB consists of 13 members comprising a Chairman appointed by the Government of Nepal from Fellow Chartered Accountants (FCA) and other members are representative of Ministry of Finance, representative of Office of the Auditor General, representative of Financial Comptroller General Office, Company Registrar of Office of the Company Registrar, Director General of Inland Revenue Department, Chairman of Securities Board of Nepal & Five Chartered Accountants (CA) & One Registered Auditor (RA) nominated by Government of Nepal on recommendation of Institute of Chartered Accountants of Nepal (ICAN).
+ASB Nepal consists of 13 members comprising a Chairman appointed by the Government of Nepal from Fellow Chartered Accountants (FCA) and other members are representative of Ministry of Finance, representative of Office of the Auditor General, representative of Financial Comptroller General Office, Company Registrar of Office of the Company Registrar, Director General of Inland Revenue Department, Chairman of Securities Board of Nepal & Five Chartered Accountants (CA) & One Registered Auditor (RA) Nominated by Government of Nepal on the recommendation of the Council of Institute of Chartered Accountants of Nepal (ICAN).